supersimplesuper/docs/website/docs/software_partners/explanations/modules/e_sign.md

 # E-sign

-This module allows the employee onboarding to sign one more documents provided by the employee.
+This module allows the employee onboarding to sign one or more documents provided by the employee.

 :::warning
 This module is currently in beta testing on Xonboard and is likely to change before being released to software partners.